maynhile13105/HW5-COMPLETESITE/README.md

+# CHANGE IN THE FILES
-Fix the CSS for the persona.html.
+- Fix the CSS for the persona.html.
+- Move the position of the page owner's name below her avatar